codepath/android_guides/Installing-Android-SDK-Tools.md

     $ wget http://dl.google.com/android/android-sdk_r22.6.2-macosx.zip

 Unzip and place the contents within your home directory.
-The directory names can be anything you like, but I like the following setup.
-The Android SDK is in `/Users/ciandroid/src/`.
+The directory names can be anything you like, but save the files in somewhere easy to find (i.e. ~/android-sdk).

  ![Directory structure on the build server](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/directories_on_build_server.png)